aoifeturner/AoifeLaunchPad/GenAIExamples/ChatQnA/README.md

-# ChatQnA Scripts Directory
+# ChatQnA One-Click Deployment

-This directory contains all the scripts needed to manage the ChatQnA system on AMD GPU with ROCm.
+This directory contains all the scripts needed to manage the ChatQnA system on AMD Ryzen.

 ## Main Management Script